Keystone (beer brand)

 Keystone beer is a product of the Molson Coors Beverage Company in Golden, Colorado.
 It was first introduced in Chico, California in September 1989.
-Keystone Ice can be found in canned, kegged, and occasionally, bottled form, with 5.9% ABV.
-Keystone Light has a 4.13% ABV; roughly equal to other macro "light" brews.
+Keystone Ice was found in canned, kegged, and occasionally, bottled form, with 5.9% ABV.
+The Keystone Ice product lineup was permanently discontinued in 2021.
+Keystone Light has a 4.13% ABV; roughly equal to other macro "light" brews, and is found primarily in cans, kegs and bottles.
 Keystone is a primary sponsor for Austin Cindric’s number 2 car in the NASCAR Cup Series.

 Varieties

 Six varieties of Keystone have been produced, as well as the original: